SwatiShirke/swatishirke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a graduate student of Robotics engineering at Worcester Polytechnic Institute (WPI).
 My area of interest is an integration of Robotic control and Reinforcement Learning (RL).
+Presently, I am working on Trajectory following of an Autonomous Vehicle using Non-linear Model Predictive Controller under Prof. Siavash Farzan.
+In addition to this, I am working on Quadrotor Waypoint Tracking using RL algorithm Proximal Policy Optimization (PPO).

+ I am a graduate student of Robotics engineering at Worcester Polytechnic Institute (WPI).
+My area of interest is an integration of Robotic control and Reinforcement Learning (RL).
 Presently, I am working on Trajectory following of an Autonomous Vehicle using a Non-linear Model Predictive Controller under Prof. Siavash Farzan.
 In addition to this, I am working on Quadrotor Waypoint Tracking using RL algorithm Proximal Policy Optimization (PPO).

 My journey in the field of Robotics began with a Cognitive Robotics and Intelligent System Lab (CRISTL) at Vishwakarma Institute of Technology, India.
 Here, I worked on Robotic Control, Motion Planning and  Sensor Data Processing.
 Further, I worked on [ROS-based Cognitive Robot](https://github.com/SwatiShirke/Robotics-/tree/master/ROS%20Based%20Cognitive%20Robot) as part of my dissertation project.